ntunlp/xCodeEval/apr.md

 }
 ```

-## A Sample of raw data from validation/test split (without linking)
+## A Sample data from validation/test split

 ```
 {